Chapter 10.2.3 Peatlands

 Emissions reduction

 The Scottish Government has committed £250m over the ten years 2020-30 for peatland restoration.
-So about £25m/yr and with an assumed cost of £1,000/ha that £25m could theoretically pay for approximately 25,000ha of restoration activity per year.
-Which suggests that the funding would possibly deliver around 250,000ha of total restoration by 2030.
-Yet we know that we have 1.9m ha of degraded peatland, so the government investment needs to be much greater.
+This is therefore £25m yr.
+With an assumed cost of £1,000/ha that £25m could theoretically pay for approximately 25,000ha of restoration activity per year.
+So the total funding would deliver around 250,000ha of total restoration by 2030.
+Yet we know that we have 1.9m ha of degraded peatland, so the government investment needs to be many times greater.

-At the same time, we know that while the Committee on Climate Change suggests that the government needs to restore 45,000ha/year, the government target is 20,000ha and that it is also failing to deliver that.
+At the same time, we know that while the Climate Change Committee suggests that the government needs to restore 45,000ha/year, the government target is 20,000ha and that it is also failing to deliver that and so is significantly off track to meet the 250,000ha by 2030 target.

 As well as higher ambition in terms of area restored, much higher levels of funding are required.
 Co‑benefits include creating jobs and protecting nature.